oddbird/oddleventy/content/blog/2016/possibilities.md

 work easier.
 We’ll continue supporting the community in myriad ways, through [donations], [sponsorships][donations], writing, and [speaking].
 And, just as you’ve reached out to us, we’ll reach out to you with client referrals and project collaborations of all kinds.
-We’ve created a new [public Slack chat] for just that, and you can find us on [Twitter] or test out our shiny new [contact form].
+You can find us on [Twitter] or test out our shiny new [contact form].
 See that contact link at the bottom of every page?
 That’s intentional.
 We want to be in conversation with you.